 The final remedial design was completed in May 2000.
 Site mobilization began on August 7, 2000 and construction activities began on September 5, 2000.
 On December 29, 2003, remedial construction activities at the Site were substantially completed.
 A Superfund Preliminary Site Close Out Report was issued on March 9, 2004, indicating that construction activities necessary for the protection of human health and the environment had been completed.

 Operation and maintenance activities at the site are ongoing.
-A five-year review is scheduled to be conducted in 2019.
+A five-year review report was issued on September 30, 2019.